G-071/octotiger-spack/README.md

 ctest --output-on-failure
 ```
 ### Notes on nix/nixos usage
 For now, use [this spack fork](https://github.com/G-071/spack/tree/nixos_config) when using octotiger-spack on nixos.
 It contains multiple small workarounds and a nix-shell (based on the suggestion in [this spack PR](https://github.com/spack/spack/pull/33394)).

-To use, go to the spack root directory, create the new tmp dir spack_tmp (avoids issues to to small tmp dirs on some of my machines) and load the shell via ```nix-shell share/spack/shell.nix```.
-Afterwards, use spack as usual - I tested it with the Kokkos+CUDA uage example above and it seems to work!
+To use it, go to the spack root directory, create the new tmp dir spack_tmp (avoids issues to to small tmp dirs on some of my machines) and load the shell via ```nix-shell share/spack/shell.nix```.
+Afterwards, use spack as usual!
+I tested it with the Kokkos/CUDA usage example posted above and it seems to work well.